Nielszy/dev-cliip/README.md

 ## Warning

 The dev-cliip environment is designed as a playground for development and experimentation.
 Parts of dev-cliip should **never** be used in production environments without making the necessary adjustments.
 You must perform thorough due diligence and testing before deploying any component in a production environment.
+Never commit cleartext API tokens or passwords to your repository.

 Specifically, never reuse any component of this project in a real-world environment without: